WillieStevenson/laravel-blog/README.md

 ## To Do

 1. Add a commenting system.
-2. Shorten article length so that full article doesn't show unless heading is clicked.
 3. Add pagination.
 4. Add an easier way to upload images for a post and generate the relative links.